Take Care Of Your Recyclables

 Execution

-Soft lighting and grounded colour to keep the tone calm
+Soft lighting and natural textures to keep the tone grounded

-The final series was delivered as vertical films for Meta and TikTok along with static variations for social placements.
+The final assets were delivered as short-form vertical films for Meta and TikTok, supported by static social placements reinforcing the core message.

 Results & Impact